 - Spread some hummus into the gill-side of the cap.
-Add something green, i.e. spinach, arugula, chicory, or lettuce.
+Add something green (such as spinach, arugula, chicory, or lettuce).

 - Next, add one black bean beet patty.
-After that, it’s hummus’s turn again.
+Top with another layer of hummus.

 - Place a thin slice of carrot over the layer of hummus and finish off with some more greens.

 - Finally, spread some hummus into another mushroom cap and place it gill-side down on top of your Portobello burger.

 Please report any concerns about this recipe below!

 - Beans - Black

 Per Serving: Calories: 212 | Carbs: 39 g | Fat: 2 g | Protein: 12 g | Sodium: 34 mg | Sugar: 2 g Calculation not including soy sauce used for brushing.Note: The information shown is based on available ingredients and preparation.
 It should not be considered a substitute for a professional nutritionist’s advice.